 TIP - always remember that a property in a rundown, poorly run scheme will never attract as good a price as an obviously well maintained and beautifully presented property in a similar area.

 The Strata Managers, as knowledgable as they are, are NOT permitted to make decisions on HOW a scheme is to be run or on HOW MUCH MONEY is to be spent looking after the scheme - only the Strata Committee for the Owners Corporation can.
 Therefore, it's imperative that those who really care about the scheme are handed such important positions.

 Are you one of those people?
 If you are, then you CAN make a difference.

 In a scheme where there are only 2 lots (commonly referred to as a small scheme), the SC comprises the two owners.
 Therefore, any decision made by the SC is treated as a decision by the Owners Corporation provided the motion doesn't relate to a restricted matter which must be officially decided by the Owners Corporation at a general meeting.

-Some small schemes have a few other "special conditions" covering areas such as meeting quorums, insurances, auditing of financial statements and capital works fund requirements so, if you need to find out more go to the Small & Large Strata Schemes information page.
+2-lot schemes have a few other "special conditions" covering areas such as meeting quorums, insurances, auditing of financial statements and capital works fund requirements so, if you need to find out more go to the Small & Large Strata Schemes information page.
+It's all there.

 In a scheme where there are MORE THAN 100 lots (excluding any parking or utility lots), there MUST be a minimum of 3 committee members (See SSMA 2015 - Section 30)